 Safeguarding referrals should be made to the relevant Multi Agency Safeguarding Hub (MASH) via by telephone and confirmed by submitting the Referral Form and copied to the LA's Schools Safeguarding Coordinator.
-Prior to any written form being sent as a referral to social care, there should be a verbal consultation with the MASH social worker or manager, by calling the duty desk on 020 7525 1921, to ensure that making a referral is an appropriate action.
+Prior to any written form being sent as a referral to Social Care, there should be a verbal consultation with the MASH social worker or manager, by calling the duty desk on 020 7525 1921, to ensure that making a referral is an appropriate action.
 The parent/carer will normally be contacted to obtain their consent before a referral is made.
-However, if the concern involves, for example alleged or suspected child sexual abuse, Honour Based Abuse, fabricated or induced illness or the Designated Safeguarding Lead has reason to believe that informing the parent at this stage might compromise the safety of the student or a staff member, nothing should be said to the parent/carer ahead of the referral, but a rationale for the decision to progress without consent should be provided with the referral.
+However, if the concern involves, for example alleged or suspected child sexual abuse, 'honour-based' abuse, female genital mutilation/cutting, fabricated or induced illness or the Designated Safeguarding Lead has reason to believe that informing the parent at this stage might compromise the safety of the student or a staff member, nothing should be said to the parent/carer ahead of the referral, but a rationale for the decision to progress without consent should be provided with the referral.